 Step 3: Once done, plug the iPhone back to the computer via a USB cable.

-Step 4: When you connect your iPhone you must see a Pop-up message asking to trust this Computer just tap on the Trust option.
+Step 4: When you connect your iPhone, Trust This Computer will pop up, just tap on the Trust option.

 Finally, the iPhone should appear in iTunes after you Trust the PC.